Canto IV – The Valley

 or syllables, but could not rid his mind

-of carvers and weddings and knew;
+of Carvers and weddings and knew;

 a romance was not beautiful